wstejka/CheckFP/README.md

 - The application is isolated from collecting data.
 It makes it highly resistant to any changes in the structure of data in data source web sites
 - even though the app is offline it still has an access to data previously downloaded using firebase persistency and reliability mechanism

-# Features list, framework and techniques used in app:
+# Features list, frameworks and techniques used in app:

 #### Frontend/presentation layer: